AlbrechtL/welle.io/README.md

 # WARNING: This is the next branch and heavy under development!
 It may not to compile or work!

 This repository contains the implementation of a SDR DAB/DAB+ receiver.
 Please see the project website https://www.welle.io for a user oriented documentation.
-You can also use the forum https://forum.welle.io to get in contact with us.

 welle.io is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.